igor-kushnarenko/youtube_downloader/README.md

 Commands for console
 ====
-Save video
-* python weather_console.py update

-Save audio
+Save video or audio
-* python weather_console.py today
+* python youtube_console.py https://youtu.be/link_to_video